CaronLab/mhc-validator/README.md

 MHC interaction/presentation predictors into the discriminant function.

 ### Installing MHCvalidator

-Install all packages from the requirments.txt in this repo by

-The you can install MHCvalidator in your virtual environment by pulling from GitHub as follows (For example open a new PyCharm project with a virtual environment)
+On your Linux machine, create a virtual envirmonment with the python IDE (Integrated Develoment Enviroment) of your choice.
+In the example PyCharm was used.
+The you can clone MHcvalidator from the CaronLab github page, install required packages and MHCvalidator as follows:

 ```python
 ## in terminal console run
 git clone https://github.com/CaronLab/mhc-validator